Optimal frame designs for multitasking devices with weight restrictions: Introduction

-which can be considered as a slice of $\cD(\alpha\coma d)$.
-For each slice, a water-filling process works, and it produces the spectral structure (defined in Remark \ref{rem equiv mayo}) of $(\alpha\coma d)$-designs that are minimizers in $\cD(A)$ of every joint convex potential (see \cite{mr2010} or Theorem \ref{teo prelims disenio optimo}).
-These frames can be computed by a finite-step algorithm (see Remark \ref{rem sobre el wt opti}).

-\pausa In order to solve our main problem, we compute an optimal weight partition $A_0\in P_{\alpha\coma m}$ in terms of an iterative multi-water-filling process.
-Within the slice $\cD(A_0)$, the previously mentioned minimizers are structural solutions to the optimal $(\alpha\coma d)$-designs, in the sense that their spectral structure is majorized by those of sequences in the whole set $\cD(\alpha\coma d)$.
-We further obtain the uniqueness of the spectral structure of these universally optimal $(\alpha\coma d)$-designs (while the optimal $(\alpha\coma m)$-weight partitions $A_0\in P_{\alpha\coma m}$ are not necessarily unique), and some monotonicity properties of the spectra of this optimal $(\alpha\coma d)$-designs with respect to the initial weights $\alpha=(\alpha_i)_{i\in\I_n}$; thus, our results generalize the results in \cite{BF,CKFT,mr2010}.
+\pausa We point out that our approach to these problems is constructive; indeed, we describe a finite step algorithm that produces designs $\Phi\in \cD(\alpha\coma \dd)$ with prescribed spectral structure and optimal designs $\Phi^{\rm op}\in \cD(\alpha\coma \dd)$ as above.
+Moreover, we include several numerical examples of optimal $(\alpha\coma \dd)$-designs obtained with the implementation of our algorithm in MATLAB.
+We further obtain the uniqueness of the spectral structure of optimal $(\alpha\coma \dd)$-designs.
+Moreover, we show that the optimal spectral structure does not depend on the particular choice of the convex potential.
+As a consequence, our results generalize the results in \cite{BF,CKFT,mr2010}.

-\pausa We point out that the existence of optimal $(\alpha\coma d)$-designs as above settles in the affirmative a conjecture in \cite[Section 4.2.]{BMS1} regarding the existence of optimal finitely generated shift invariant systems (for a finitely generated shift invariant subspace of $L^2(\R^d)$) with norm restrictions, with respect to convex potentials (see also \cite{BMS2}).
+\pausa The existence of optimal $(\alpha\coma \dd)$-designs as above settles in the affirmative a conjecture in \cite[Section 4.2.]{BMS1} regarding the existence of optimal finitely generated shift invariant systems (for a finitely generated shift invariant subspace of $L^2(\R^d)$) with norm restrictions, with respect to convex potentials (see also \cite{BMS2}).
+On the other hand, our results have potential applications in comunication theory, e.g. in the study of the capacity of Multiple Input Multiple Output (MIMO) Additive White Gaussian Noise (AWGN) channels (see \cite{HS07}).

-\pausa Our approach to the existence of optimal $(\alpha\coma m)$-weight partitions and $(\alpha\coma d)$-designs is constructive.
-Indeed, we introduce a recursive finite-step algorithm that produces an optimal $(\alpha\coma m)$-weight partition, based on the existence of an associated optimal $(\alpha\,'\coma m\,')$-weight partition of smaller order.
-Along the way we (inductively) show that the output of this algorithm has certain specific features, so that the recursive process is well defined.
-Moreover, we include several numerical examples of optimal $(\alpha\coma d)$-designs obtained with the implementation of our algorithm in MATLAB.